danilomacb/react-portfolio/README.md

 # About

-My portfolio page, that contains my projects, articles, and certificates.
-Hosted on:
+My portfolio page, that contains my projects and articles, Hosted on:

 [https://danilomacb.netlify.app/](https://danilomacb.netlify.app/)